-Insafe is a European network constituted by 30 national Safer Internet Centres in EU member states and in Iceland, Norway and Russia.
+Insafe is a European network, comprised of 31 national awareness centres (27 of the EU member states, plus Iceland, Norway, Russia and Serbia).
 Every national Centre implements awareness and educational campaigns, runs a helpline, and works closely with youth to ensure an evidence-based, multi-stakeholder approach to creating a better internet.

 The mission of the Insafe cooperation network is to empower children and young people to use the internet, as well as other online and mobile technologies, positively, safely and effectively.
 The network calls for shared responsibility for the protection of the rights and needs of citizens, in particular children and youths, by government, educators, parents, media, industry and all other relevant actors.
 Insafe partners work closely together to share best practice, information and resources.
 The network interacts with industry, schools and families in the aim of empowering people to bridge the digital divide between home and school and between generations.